Written by Craig Fearn

 What Content Actually Performs?

 The biggest mistake we see is businesses treating social media like a billboard.
-"We offer 20% off!"
-"Check out our new product!"
-"We're open late on Thursdays!"
+“We offer 20% off!”
+“Check out our new product!”
+“We’re open late on Thursdays!”
 Promotional posts get the least engagement across every platform.
-People don't open Instagram to be sold to.
+People don’t open their feed to be sold to.

 What works is content that’s genuinely useful, entertaining, or relatable.
 For a Cornwall-based business, that means: